‹ back home

 2024-03-25 #notes #open-source #s6

-s6 is a collection of programs that can be used for service supervision and service management.
-It is composed of multiple simple tools that can be used individually or together.
+s6 is a collection of programs that can be used for service supervision. s6-rc is a service manager built on top of s6.
+Both are composed of multiple simple tools that can be used independently or with the rest of the suite.

-The s6 suite of programs can be used to supervise and manage system service, user-session service, or just ad-hoc collection of services.
+s6-rc can be used to manage system service, user-session service, or an ad-hoc collection of services. s6 is equally flexible and can be used for any sort of service.

 s6